SBlair2020/NMR2Struct/README.md

 Data available on Zenodo at: https://zenodo.org/records/13892026

 # Installation
-We recommend having Anaconda installed as your package manager.
+We recommend having Anaconda installed as your package manager and to run this code on a Linux-based GPU cluster.
 To install NMR2Struct, do the following:
 ```
 git clone https://github.com/MarklandGroup/NMR2Struct.git
 cd NMR2Struct